syncfusion-content/blazor-docs/blazor/heatmap-chart/working-with-data.md

 ## Empty points

-The data points that use the `null` or `""` or `undefined` as value are considered as empty points.
+The data points that use the **null** or empty string as value are considered as empty points.
 Empty data points are ignored and not displayed in the heat map, and these points are rendered with default palette.
 You can customize the empty data point color value using the [EmptyPointColor](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapPaletteSettings.html#Syncfusion_Blazor_HeatMap_HeatMapPaletteSettings_EmptyPointColor) property.

 ```cshtml